Youth Engagement Support (YES) Staff

 Participant Stabilization

-Coordinate new resident orientation
+Coordinate new participant orientation

 Cultivate an atmosphere of mutual respect through words and behaviors using TBRI language and training